 While it might be “hard for us to hear,” he said “America is now a marginal player in the Middle East.”

 The good news for Bremmer is that the major Asian nations — China, Japan, India and even Indonesia — are being guided by strong leaders with sufficient popularity and political strength to focus on longer-term economic policies.
 “Don’t worry about a hard landing in China,” he said, since the Chinese leadership has the tools to continue to grow the economy.
 He’s not worried about China’s bellicose language over its artificial islands in the South China Sea, since that language has been offset by the Chinese leadership’s diplomatic outreach to Japan, South Korea and even Taiwan.
 “I think India will outperform,” he said, especially in the western part of the country where Prime Minister Narenda Modi’s Bharatiya Janata Party is strong — similar to the economic growth in his home state of Gujarat.
+While he jokingly noted that “Russia is not a happy place,” it may “do better” economically this year as the international community’s sanctions against the country are lifted.
+Russia as an investment reflects the challenge among the emerging markets, which he pointedly said is “not an asset class,” but where investment opportunities must be carefully investigated.

 Having just returned from the Davos economic summit in Switzerland, Bremmer reported that the major theme there was the “fourth industrial revolution” which he said “will change everything” and whose repercussions on the negative end will be felt most deeply by the emerging market nations.
 With their economic growth, those nations will fall prey to the “middle-class trap,” where increased incomes will lead the populations to expect more of their governments, which will find it difficult to meet those needs.
 “States will fail” in the future, he fears, as many jobs will be automated.